gradle/gradle/design-docs/unified-configuration-and-task-model.md

 1. ~~Project extension configured during afterEvaluate() registered as model element has configuration made during afterEvaluate()~~
 1. ~~Task created in afterEvaluate() should be visible for a rule taking TaskContainer as an _input_~~

+## Story: Cyclic dependencies between configuration rules are reported

+Cycles between rules are fatal.
+We should detect them and visualise the cycle so the build author can do something about the cycle.

+The visualisation should be similar to the visualisation given when a task dependency relationship is cyclic, as far as it makes sense.

+Things to consider:

+1. When should cycles be detected? (e.g. as rules are added, on demand)
+2. How should the exact source of cycles be reported?
+3. What advice can we realistically give to help break the cycle?

 ## Story: Make the Model DSL public

 - New chapter in userguide